Environmental Responsibility: Reducing Our Operational Footprint

 Reducing our carbon emissions

-In the UK, our primary objective is to support the BNP Paribas Group in reducing scope 1, 2 and 3 (business travel) greenhouse gas emissions by 25% per employee by 2020 (compared to a 2012 baseline).
-In 2020, BNP Paribas UK achieved a 51% reduction in greenhouse gases per employee compared to a 2012 baseline, having already succeeded the Group target in 2018.
-In 2020, further reductions were driven by a sharp decline in business travel and reduced building occupancy as a result of the ongoing COVID-19 pandemic.
+In the UK, our primary objective is to support the BNP Paribas Group in reducing scope 1, 2 and 3 (business travel) greenhouse gas emissions to 1.85teqCO2 by 2025.
+In 2021, BNP Paribas UK achieved a 64% reduction in greenhouse gases per employee compared to a 2012 baseline.
+Further reductions were driven by a sharp decline in business travel and reduced building occupancy as a result of the COVID-19 pandemic.

 In addition to this, we plan to reduce absolute scope 1 and 2 greenhouse gas emissions across our UK operations by 60% by 2030 (compared to a 2018 baseline).
 To do this, we will invest in further energy efficiency technologies across our sites and transition to a greener fleet.

-Our new Carbon Management Strategy for our UK operations will provide a roadmap, targeting energy efficiency, travel reduction and our supply chain.
-We track progress annually and our UK Environmental Performance Data is independently verified by PwC.
+Our Carbon Management Strategy for our UK operations provides a roadmap, targeting energy efficiency, travel reduction and our supply chain.
+We track progress annually and our UK Environmental Performance Data is independently verified by Deloitte.
 Please click here for access to the latest assurance statement.

-The BNP Paribas Group has been carbon neutral since 2017*, offsetting carbon emissions that cannot yet be directly avoided or reduced through pioneering conservation projects.
+Since 2017 the BNP Paribas Group has continued to off-set carbon emissions* that cannot yet be directly avoided or reduced through pioneering conservation projects.

 *Scope1, 2 and 3 (Business Travel)

 Driving Energy Efficiency

-In 2020, 97% of our UK electricity needs were met from renewable energy sources, backed by verified Renewable Energy Guarantee of Origins (REGO’s).
-Our new target is to procure 100% renewable electricity across our UK operations by 2021.
+In 2021, 99.7% of our UK electricity needs were met from renewable energy sources, backed by verified Renewable Energy Guarantee of Origins (REGO’s) and we continue to strive to reach our 100% target.

 Minimising our business travel footprint

 Using resources responsibly

 The BNP Paribas Group is committed to the circular economy and previously set a target to reduce paper consumption by 43%* by 2020.
 The target was achieved in 2019.
-In the UK we continue to reduce paper use by investing in digital solutions, while adhering to a Group wide sustainable paper sourcing policy.
+In the UK, we continue to reduce paper use in-line with new Group Targets by investing in digital solutions, while adhering to a Group wide sustainable paper sourcing policy.

 As outlined in the Ocean Protection Statement we are committed to tackling plastic pollution by phasing out of single-use petrochemical based plastics across operations by 2020.